South Indian culture: Literature and philosophy

-South India has a literary tradition reaching back over two thousand years.
+South India has one of the oldest literary traditions in the world reaching back over two thousand years.
 The first known literature of South India are the poetic Sangams, which were written in Tamil around two to one and a half thousand years ago.
 The Kannada classic Kavirajamarga, written in 850 CE by King Amoghavarsha I, makes references to Kannada literature of King Durvinita in early sixth century CE.
 Tamil Buddhist commentators of the tenth century CE, Nemrinatham makes references to Kannada literature of fourth century CE.
 Distinct Malayalam and Telugu literary traditions developed in the following centuries.
 The artistic expressions of the South Indian people show their admiration of the magnificence of nature and its rhythms.
 Some of the works include Silappadhikaram by Ilango Adigal, Tholkappiam written by Tholkappiar, Thiruvalluvar's Thirukural, Kumaravyasa's Karnata Bharata Katamanjari, Pampa's Vikramarjuna Vijaya, Andhra Maha Bharatamu by the three poets namely Nannaya, Tikkana and Errana, Shiva Sharana by Basavanna and Akka Mahadevi's Vachanas.
 In South Indian literature and philosophy, women are considered very powerful.
 A married woman is regarded as auspicious, her shakti or feminine power, protects and empowers her husband and their children.
 Contemporary Kannada writers have received eight Jnanapith awards which is the highest for any Indian language and Malayalam literature has been presented with 6 Jnanpith awards, which lies second only to Kannada literature.